ketan-ryan/NextdoorScraper/README.md

 Your entries must be formatted in a certain way.
 You can view how it should look like by typing 'help' when prompted, but they will also be here for reference.
 * Phone number: You must enter a 10 digit phone number without any spaces or hyphens.
 For example, if your phone number was (999)-444-5555, you'd enter it as 9994445555.
 * Email: You must enter a valid email (john@business.com)
 * Cell domain: You must enter your cell domain in the correct format.
-Examples are listed below:
+Valid domains are listed below:
   * ['Alltell', 'ATT', 'Boost', 'Cricket', 'Firstnet', 'GoogleFi', 'MetroPCS', 'Republic', 'Sprint', 'TMobile', 'USCellular', 'Verizon', 'Virgin']